By Dushyant Shekhawat Nov. 14, 2019

-Don’t be fooled by the positive tweets the ruling party have put out today; the occasion of Nehru’s 55th death anniversary exempts him from the normal brickbats.
+Don’t be fooled by the positive tweets the ruling party have put out today; the occasion of Nehru’s 130th birth anniversary exempts him from the normal brickbats.
 The BJP hasn’t gotten tired of unloading on its favourite punching bag, Nehru.
 As India’s first Prime Minister, charged with the task of helping a fledgling nation find its feet, his impact on modern Indian society cannot be denied.
 However, as we’ve learned from the right wing’s narrative on Nehru, his legacy can be twisted no end to rob him of his significance.

 In November 2018, during rallies being held for the state assembly elections, PM Modi derisively referred to the “leader who wore a rose” as one who had knowledge of gardens, but was ignorant of the plight of farmers.
 Let’s ignore the fact that with his bespoke, monogrammed suits, the current PM is just as much a fashion victim as Nehru was.
 Let’s also conveniently forget how he tried to co-opt the Nehru vest by renaming it the Modi vest while gifting it to foreign heads of state.
 But we can’t ignore how the Green Revolution began in India under Nehru, and how he had fought for farmers’ issues during the independence struggle.
 It’s this denial of historical facts that characterises contemporary criticism of Nehru, more than half a century after his death.